Breakfast at the hotel.

 Early Breakfast at the hotel

-Morning in time transfer to airport to board the flight for Delhi, meeting and assistance
+Morning in time transfer to airport to board the flight for Delhi,

 on